 A dozen subjects taught at London climbed in this year’s ranking, with a number rising by more than 15 places.
 Computer Science and Information Systems led the way rising 37 places followed by Sports Science (20 places), Fashion and Textiles (19 places), Design and Crafts (19 places), Mathematics (17 places), Economics (17 places), Chemistry (16 places), and Biosciences (16 places).
 Education (9 places); Hospitality, Event Management and Tourism (6 places); Psychology (7 places), and Sociology (7 places).

 Adding value to students

 As well as improving its ranking for the third year in a row, Mathematics also achieved a 10 out 10 in the Guardian’s ‘value added’ score which compares students’ degree results with their entry qualifications, to show how effectively they are taught.

 A number of other London Met subjects achieved a score of seven out of ten or more; Accounting and Finance (9); Chemistry (8); Computer science and information systems (7); English and creative writing (8); Fashion and textiles (9) Hospitality, event management and tourism (8); Media and Film studies (7) Social work (8); and Sports science (9).

 Overall, London Met moved up six places to 111 in the UK.

-Rosemarie McGoldrick, Head of Cass Fine Art and Course Leader, BA Fine Art commented on the top 4 ranking: "This is no accident.
+Rosemarie McGoldrick, Head of Cass Fine Art and Course Leader, BA Fine Art commented: "This is no accident.
 We've now been in the top 10 for two years running!
 That's because it's all about good teaching.
 It's simple - we keep our promises.
-Great student contact time with great art tutors - 3 times a week, not 3 times a year.
+Great student contact time with great art tutors - three times a week, not three times a year.
 Proper space to study art - no cramming or hot-desking.
 And getting deeply involved in the great world city of art that is London - this makes art students ambitious."

 Understanding the data